incfly/istio/tests/integration/README.md

 ### Native Environment (Default)

-The test binaries run on the native platform either in-memory, or as processes.
+The test binaries run on the native platform either in-memory, or as processes, or as a Docker image , for example, Envoy sidecar.
 This is the default, however you can also explicitly specify the native environment:

 ```console
 $ go test ./... -istio.test.env native